SELF PORTRAIT

 Rich in music, movement and meaning, the inner life of the dancer is expressed through humour, wit and curiosity, revealing the deeply hidden histories of Jewish flamenco and reflecting on and how art and DNA collide in powerful, unexpected ways.

-JEWISH FLAMENCO?
+JEWISH FLAMENCO..?

+Yes!
 Jewish and flamenco cultures are inextricably linked and share a history from time of the expulsion of the Sephardim from Spain and Portugal until present day.
 The Spanish Inquisition and 1492 expulsion created rupture for diasporic peoples, following centuries of forced conversions, dispossession and secrecy.
 Deep connections of Sephardi culture; liturgy, music, rituals, wisdom, mysticism and lore enmeshed within flamenco and its people.

 SUPPORT THE ARTISTS!

-If you’d like to support our work-in-progress season, your funds will be well-utilised towards artist fees for musical composition, live flamenco guitarist, videography, photography and a theatre director.
-Your support will assist in the creation of this timely and important work that offers entertainment but also soulful contemplation at a time when we really need it.
-Any additional help through your gifts small and large are highly appreciated.
-Thank you !
+If you’d like to support the work-in-progress season, we are raising funds for artist fees and production costs.
+Your support will assist in the creation of this timely and important work.
+Your gifts small and large are highly appreciated.
+Thank you!
+Tax deductible donations can be made via the Australian Cultural Fund

 I’m almost certain that flamenco is closely linked to the music that the Sephardic Jews of Toledo made at that time.